Sport in Mexico: Racquetball

 Racquetball is a popular sport that is played in Mexico.
 The Racquetball World Championships were first held in 1981 and have been played every two years since 1984.
 San Luis Potosí hosted the championships in 1994 and 2000. Álvaro Beltrán was World Champion in 2000, and Mexican men have won the doubles titles four times: in 2000 (Luis Bustillos & Javier Moreno), 2002 (Polo Gutierrez & Gilberto Mejia), 2006 (Moreno & Beltran), and in 2012 (Moreno & Beltran). while the Mexican teams have finished among the top three in men's and top four in women's since 1986.

-Paola Longoria was the #1 player on the Women's Professional Racquetball Organization tour at the end of its 2008–2009 season, becoming the first woman not from Canada or the US to do so.
+Paola Longoria was the No. 1 player on the Women's Professional Racquetball Organization tour at the end of its 2008–2009 season, becoming the first woman not from Canada or the US to do so.
 She also won gold at the 2009 and 2013 World Games, and again is the first non-American woman to do so.
 Additionally, in 2012, she became the first player to win both the singles and doubles Racquetball World Championship.

 Racquetball will be included in the 2011 Pan American Games in Guadalajara.